metwork-framework/mfdata/doc/mfdata_install.md

 ## Uninstall all Metwork packages

-To uninstall all Metwork packages, use following root commands:
+To uninstall all Metwork packages, enter the following commands (as `root` user):

 ```bash
 # We stop metwork services